syncfusion-content/windowsforms-docs/WindowsForms/PDF/Split-Documents.md

 # Split Documents

 Splitting operation is used to generate a set of PDF documents, each of which is made of one page from the base document.
 Each new document is saved with a unique name that is generated from the pattern specified.
 The pattern should be in .NET format (for example: "myfile {0:000}.pdf") or just a pdf name.
 In latter case, the unique name have numbers before ".pdf".

-[C#]
+{% highlight c# %}